 return found

-In our implementation, deleteNode and searchNode take O(n) time where n is the size of the linked list.
+In our implementation, deleteNode and searchNode take O(n) time, where n is the size of the linked list.
 The other operations take O(1) time.

 Chain

-A Chain is also known as a doubly linked list.
+A chain is also known as a doubly linked list.
 It is similar to a singly linked list, except that each node has a pointer to both its predecessor and successor on the list.
 The symmetrical nature of the doubly linked list makes it easier to implement certain operations on it.
-However, the price we pay is in terms of an extra pointer per node which not only occupies space but also needs to be correctly updated during list operations.
-We maintain two sentinel nodes at the head and tail of the list which simplifies some special cases.
+However, the price we pay is an extra pointer per node that not only occupies space but also needs to be correctly updated during list operations.
+We maintain two sentinel nodes at the head and tail of the list, which simplifies some special cases.
 The Python implementation follows:

 dList.py